 With the history covered, let’s fast forward to the ten reasons to add Bok Tower Gardens to your list of things to see and do in Florida.

 10 Reasons to Visit Bok Tower Gardens

-If you are looking for romance and want to impress your partner, this is the place to hit.
+This is the place to hit if you are looking for romance and want to impress your partner.
 The serene setting and tranquility are not only breathtaking, but it’s ideal for deep conversation.
-Imagine yourself walking through the gardens on route to the Singing Tower with just each other.
+Imagine yourself walking through the gardens en route to the Singing Tower with just each other.
 You’ll have plenty of time to get to know someone if it’s a new romance and if it’s an existing one, lots of time to talk.
-Once you’ve strolled through the gardens, stop at the café and enjoy lunch and glass of wine.
-I’d be impressed if I were taken here for a date, it’s ideal.
+Once you’ve strolled through the gardens, stop at the café and enjoy lunch and a glass of wine.
+I’d be impressed if I were taken here for a date.
+It’s ideal.
 If you propose to your loved one here, well, you’ll be the envy of all.
 We saw one chap pose the question on the lawn; it was tear-worthy.

 There are 8 acres of gardens to explore designed by architect Frederick Law Olmsted, Jr. Ferns, palms, oaks, and pines galore with seasonal foliage with tons of spots to sit and relax.
-The gardens are home to 126 different species of birds, as well as the threatened gopher tortoise and endangered eastern indigo snake.
+The gardens are home to 126 bird species, the threatened gopher tortoise, and the endangered eastern indigo snake.